PaulaDemarco/PaulaDemarco.github.io/_posts/2018-06-12-education.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "Education on sorghum must also train one for quick, resolute and effective thinking."
 author: john
 categories: [ Lifestyle ]
 image: assets/images/3.jpg